lewisgcm/prompt/README.md

 ### Installation

-First download this repository and run the `npm install` command, then `npm install -g tsx` and finally `npm link`.
+First download this repository and run the `npm install` command, then `npm run build` and finally `npm link`.
 Then run the `prompt setup` to configure a default model.
 Use the `prompt -h` to get a list of available commands and settings.

 **NOTE**: You need to have AWS credentials to run prompt, you typically get those by running `aws sso login` if your